Business Schools Archives

-Want to further your career opportunities in the United Kingdom?
-Our directory of expat-friendly business schools in the UK can help you choose your next career move:
+Want to further your career opportunities in Belgium?
+Our directory of expat-friendly business schools in Belgium can help you choose your next career move:

-London Business School is one of the world’s leading business schools.
-They offer a range of courses and degree programs that provide first-class teaching to tomorrow’s business leaders.
-Located in the heart of London, the school has a diverse international community of students and staff.
+The United International Business School is a global leader in providing business education.
+At their locations in Antwerp and Brussels, they offer undergraduate, graduate and executive programs for tomorrow’s business leaders.
+So, make your career start brighter at the United International Business School.

-Saïd Business School is one of the world’s leading business schools.
-Embedded in the University of Oxford, the school helps develop the next generation of global business leaders.
-So, if you’re looking for a diverse, transformative business education, consider Saïd’s range of world-renowned programs.
+The United International Business School is a global leader in providing business education.
+At their locations in Antwerp and Brussels, they offer undergraduate, graduate and executive programs for tomorrow’s business leaders.
+So, make your career start brighter at the United International Business School.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing